Know of a blog post (perhaps your own) that should be included in the next Teaching Carnival...?

 ♦ ♦ ♦ ♦ ♦

-Dawn M. Armfield, a PhD Candidate in the Rhetoric and Scientific and Technical Communications program in the Writing Studies Department at the University of Minnesota will compile the March Teaching Carnival (5.08).
-Please send her your links via email or Twitter.
 Keep in mind, that if you don’t send us your posts, we might miss them.
 So send them on!
 We want to include you in our next Teaching Carnival.
-Lastly, we are looking for more contributors for the Teaching Carnival, so if you have interest in compiling links for one month later this year, please contact Billie Hara for information.
+Lastly, we are looking for more contributors for the Teaching Carnival, so if you have interest in compiling links for one month, please contact Billie Hara for information.

-[Image used by Flickr user Sister72 and is used under the Creative Commons license.]
+[Image by Flickr used by Sister72 and used under the Creative Commons license.]